adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/android.md

 those platforms.
 Let's now work with the Android platform-specific code.
 Before we look at the platform specific code, we are going to need a library that implements the GCM/FCM library.

+!!! tip Alternative Libraries
+    We are going to use a fairly old and venerable GCM Client.
+There is an official Xamarin client for [Google Play Services][3] for example.
+Feel free to experiment with other libraries.
+The process for registration tends to be very similar between SDKs.

 * Right-click on **Components** in the **TaskList.Droid** project.
 * Select **Get More Components...**.
 * Enter **Google Cloud Messaging Client** in the search box.